 Size Comparison

-There is a difference in lengths between the two data structures.
+The lengths of the two data structures differ.
 The length of a tuple is fixed, whereas the length of a list is variable.
-Therefore, lists can have a different sizes, but tuples cannot.
+Therefore, lists can have different sizes, but tuples cannot.

-Tuples are allocated large blocks of memory with lower overhead than lists because they are immutable; whereas for lists, small memory blocks are allocated.
-Thus, tuples tend to be faster than lists when there are a large number of elements.
+Tuples are allocated large blocks of memory with lower overhead than lists because they are immutable, whereas small memory blocks are allocated for lists.
+Thus, tuples tend to be faster than lists when there are many elements.

 a= (1,2,3,4,5,6,7,8,9,0)